systemd/mkosi/mkosi/resources/mkosi.md

   times to build multiple presets.
 All the given presets and their dependencies are built.
 If not specified, all presets are built.
 See the `Presets` section for more information.

+`--doc-format`

+: The format to show the documentation in.
+Supports the values `markdown`, `man`, `pandoc`, `system` and `auto`.
+In the case of `markdown` the documentation is shown in the original Markdown format. `man` shows the documentation in man page format, if it is available. `pandoc` will generate the man page format on the fly, if `pandoc` is available. `system` will show the system-wide man page for mkosi, which may or may not correspond to the version you are using, depending on how you installed mkosi. `auto`, which is the default, will try all methods in the order `man`, `pandoc`, `markdown`, `system`.

 ## Supported output formats